Physician, Listen to Your Heart, Not Your Head, When Deciding Your Path

 For my part there is only the traveling on paths that have heart, on any path that may have heart.
 There I travel, and the only worthwhile challenge is to traverse its full length.

 And there I travel looking, looking, breathlessly.”

-Career Transition as a “Soul Journey”
+Your Career Journey as a “Soul Journey”

-Like the wonderful saying, “life is a journey, not a destination”, career transition can be thought of in the same light.
+Like the wonderful saying, “life is a journey, not a destination,” a career journey can be thought of in the same light.
 You can feel overwhelmed with fear, uncertainty and remorse if you think the “next” move from where you are right now must be the “perfect situation.”
 Instead, believe that the next place along your life-work journey will be one of many consecutive opportunities to learn and to contribute.
 You have learned so much already from where you are and where you’ve been—and not just about medicine.
 Each stop is an opportunity to put that learning into service for others in a new or different way.
 Your next place may be as a parent, leader, coach, volunteer, author, artist, inventor, seeker, spouse, student, or teacher.
 Be open to continuous learning and to continuous movement forward—sometimes incremental, sometimes monumental.